brentlintner/linus/TRACKER.md

     * Whitelist once per directory for each command? (needs db)
 * File Integration
   * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs
+    * Support adding images and files from a Url (types.Part.from_uri)
-    * Support adding files like PDFs and images to the project (attach as normal but as individual contents (need db setup for this)
+    * Support adding files like PDFs and images to the project (attach as normal but as individual contents using genai api (need db setup for this)
     * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
   * Keep two versions not pruned instead of only one
   * Before writing files ask for confirmation to accept changes (needs db)